ARION

 “We collected a number of devices from your outpost,” the lupine engineer continued, “but we have been unable to determine most of their functions.
 We hope you don’t mind us examining them.”

 Zaizen lowered her head so that she did not tower over everyone there to see her.
 “Not mind,” she said, still clutching the water plant.
-“Most stop working long ago when power cells deplete.
-No could repower them.”
+“Many stop working long ago when most of power cells deplete.
+Not could repower them.”
 This was the first time this group had heard her accented voice, but it amazed them more than her mouth shape was able to form the words of understandable English, even if her perception of syntax needed work.
 “I taken tools I use.
 Left rest unusable.”

 “Were you here to make a home for your people?”
 Dr. Kazama ventured to ask.
 The alien looked at the river otter and shook her head in the manner she had learned from watching Kate.